WongElone/Canteen2022/README.md

 Canteen staff account:
 • username: staff
 • password: staff123456
-*The webpage allows creating customer accounts, but not staff accounts.
+*The website allows creating customer accounts, but not staff accounts.

 ### Description:
-A coding practice about web service.
+A coding practice of building a website.
 The backend is being built with Express.js and MongoDB, and the frontend is being built with JS, HTML, CSS, and EJS.

-The webpage is about posting menus by the staff of the canteen for customers to view, and allows customers to order dishes for takeaway.
+The website is about posting menus by the staff of the canteen for customers to view, and allows customers to order dishes for takeaway.

 ### Features for staff account
-• View today orders in progress, completed orders, and abandoned orders.
+• View pending orders, completed orders, and abandoned orders.
-• Change status of orders (in progress → completed / abandoned).
+• Change status of orders (pending → completed / abandoned).
 • Remove completed / abandoned menus.
 • View, create, and remove menus.
 • View, create, and remove dishes.